lzqlzzq/minimidi/README.md

 # TODO
 * Offer a MIDI serializing API supporting most of the message types.
-* Fix the potential Segmentation Fault when using MidiFileIter interface.
 * Implement small vector optimization.
 * Better exception handling.